sjjsy/neronet/README.md

 - [sprint](https://github.com/smarisa/neronet/tree/sprint) -- the work
   in progress of the currently ongoing increment (sprint).

-The `sprint` branch is under active development and will be merged to `stable` once the current sprint increment is done.
+The `sprint` branch has been used for active development work and was merged to `stable` once each sprint increment was done.

 ## General information

 The files listed below offer lots of project related information:

-- [Project Information](./doc/project_information.md) -- notes by the team to
-  direct development
 - [Project Introduction](./doc/project_introduction.pdf) -- original project
   proposal by the PO
+- [Project Information](./doc/project_information.md) -- notes by the team
+  help in planning and directing development work
-- [Product Vision](./doc/product_vision.pdf) -- why, what, for whom
+- [Product Vision](./doc/product_vision.pdf) -- A scrum instrument answering
+  the why, what, and for whom questions regarding this project
-- [Process Overview](./doc/process_overview.pdf) -- how in practice (schedule,
+- [Process Overview](./doc/process_overview.pdf) -- how in practice that is
-  development practices)
+  the schedule and development practices
 - [Technical Overview](./doc/technical_overview.pdf) -- what in practice
   (architecture, etc.)
 - [Definition of Done](./doc/definition_of_done.pdf) -- a Scrum tool to help us ensure high quality
-- [Progress report](./doc/progress_report.pdf) -- our latest project progress
+- [Progress report](./doc/project_report.pdf) -- the project report presented
-  overview
+  at the end of the project for our evaluators

 ## Notes on related themes